Not filing Form 5472 costs $25,000 per year. We file it for $299.

 September 30January 15July 15

-Source: IRS Instructions for Form 1120 / Form 7004.
+Source: IRS Instructions for Form 5472, 'When and Where To File'; Form 7004 Instructions.
 Verified June 2026.

 In practice, almost every foreign-owned single-member LLC is a calendar-year entity, so April 15 is the date to plan around.
 If your LLC uses a fiscal year, count four months and 15 days from its year-end.